anvaka/isect/README.md

 This is "naive" implementation where each segment is compared with all other segments, and thus has O(n*n) performance.

-Despite it's naiveté, it works much faster than Bentley-Ottmann algorithm for the cases when there are a few thousand lines and millions of intersections.
+Despite its naiveté, it works much faster than Bentley-Ottmann algorithm for the cases when there are a few thousand lines and millions of intersections.
 This scenario is common in force-based graph drawing, where "hairball" is formed by a few thousand lines.